Skip To Main Content

 The clients sought a home that maximised its stunning views while ensuring seamless indoor-outdoor connections.
 The best vantage points for the coastline – including the striking Wedding Cake Island and the northern headland of Bondi – were available only from an elevated position, yet the street level sat two storeys below.
 Furthermore, to maintain privacy and consistency with the surrounding streetscape, the most practical location for the pool and courtyard was at the rear of the property.

 To achieve those views, the primary living spaces were positioned on the upper level, where large expanses of glass frame panoramic ocean views.
-A carefully curated transition leads to the rear, where an expansive alfresco entertaining area, complete with an operable roof and outdoor kitchenette, offers a sheltered summer sanctuary – an essential feature for this coastal setting.
+A carefully curated transition leads to the rear, where an expansive alfresco entertaining area, complete with outdoor kitchenette, offers a sheltered summer sanctuary – an essential feature for this coastal setting.

 The home was designed to respect and respond to its context.
 Its form is designed to integrate with the established streetscape while maintaining privacy for both the residents and their neighbours.
 Sensitive massing and considered articulation ensure that the design enhances, rather than imposes upon, its surroundings.